lquatrin/i3d21/assignment_3.md

   <em>Fig. 1: Cameras randomly initialized in orange compared with the ground truth, in purple.</em>
 </p>

-Then, for each loop, the optimization triest to align the orange cameras with the ground truth, defined in purple, minimizing the distance between pairs of relative cameras:
+Then, for each loop, the optimization procedure tries to align the orange cameras with the ground truth, defined in purple, minimizing the distance between pairs of relative cameras:

 <p align="center">
   <img src="https://github.com/facebookresearch/pytorch3d/blob/master/docs/tutorials/data/bundle_adjustment_final.png?raw=1" width="50%">